-I, Thomas S. Leatherbury, do hereby certify that I have filed the foregoing on September 5, 2018.
+I, Thomas S. Leatherbury, do hereby certify that I have filed the foregoing the Clerk of the Court for the United States Court of Appeals for the Fifth Circuit using the appellate CM/ECF system on November 28, 2018.

-Brief of Amici Curiae electronically with the Clerk of the Court for the United that service will be accomplished by the appellate CM/ECF system.
+Brief of Amici Curiae (attached to the Motion of Amici Curiae) electronically with service will be accomplished by the appellate CM/ECF system.